 This is essentially a miniature french press with some nice improvements that make it a nice option for the traveler.

 To use it, you begin by passing the plunger rod through the lid and screwing it into the filter.
 Then you add your grounds and 12 ounces of hot water to the brewing chamber.
 Secure the lid and wait for a few minutes, then press the plunger down.
 This presses the grounds to the bottom.
 That’s where the similarities to a traditional french press end.
+Check out the jura coffee machine Manual.

 Thanks to the patented brew-stop feature, extraction stops when the plunger is fully pressed.
 You don’t have to pour your coffee right away.
 In fact, you can just drink right out of the lid with the plunger still in place.
 To enjoy your coffee later, screw the spill-proof lid on.
 The double-walled construction of the combination brewing chamber/travel mug keeps coffee hot for about five hours.
 What’s more, the ultra-fine double mesh filter prevents any grit from getting into your coffee.